gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Finding out how to run mdrun better
 -----------------------------------

+The Wallcycle module is used for the  measurement of mdrun performance.
+At the end of the log file of and MD run, section "Real cycle and time accounting" provides data on wall time and number of cycles or time per step for different parts of the mdrun code.
+Counters are:

+* Particle-particle during Particle mesh Ewald
+* Domain decomposition
+* Domain decomposition communication load
+* Domain decomposition communication bounds
+* Virtual site constraints
+* Send X to Particle mesh Ewald
+* Neighbor search
+* Launch GPU operations
+* Communication of coordinates
+* Born radii
+* Force
+* Waiting + Communication of force
+* Particle mesh Ewald
+* PME redist.
+X/F
+* PME spread/gather
+* PME 3D-FFT
+* PME 3D-FFT Communication
+* PME solve Lennard-Jones
+* PME solve Elec
+* PME wait for particle-particle
+* Wait + Receive PME force
+* Wait GPU nonlocal
+* Wait GPU local
+* Non-bonded position/force buffer operations
+* Virtual site spread
+* COM pull force
+* Write trajectory
+* Update
+* Constraints
+* Communication of energies
+* Enforced rotation
+* Add rotational forces
+* Position swapping
+* Interactive MD

+Counters will appear in MD log file only if the related parts of the code were executed during the MD run.
+There is also a special counter called Rest which counts the amount of time not accounted by any of the counters above.

+Subcounters offer more fine-grained inspection of performance.
+They are:

+* Domain decomposition redistribution
+* DD neighbor search grid + sort
+* DD setup communication
+* DD make topology
+* DD make constraints
+* DD topology other
+* Neighbor search grid local
+* NS grid non-local
+* NS search local
+* NS search non-local
+* Bonded force
+* Bonded-FEP force
+* Restraints force
+* Listed buffer operations
+* Nonbonded force
+* Ewald force correction
+* Non-bonded position buffer operations
+* Non-bonded force buffer operations

+Subcounters have to be enabled during compilation.
+See :doc:`/dev-manual/build-system` for more information.

 TODO In future patch: red flags in log files, how to interpret wallcycle output

 TODO In future patch: import wiki page stuff on performance checklist; maybe here,